-Wildflower plants, like the Bird’s Foot Trefoil (lotus tenuis) on the left, can grow as well in domestic gardens as in the wild: they look and smell beautifully natural and require minimum fuss and attention.
+Wildflower plants, like the Bird’s Foot Trefoil (Lotus tenuis) here, can grow as well in domestic gardens as in the wild: they look and smell beautiful and require minimum fuss and attention.

-Just give your wildflower plants a little space and water so they become established.
+Allow your wildflower plants to become established with a little space and water.
 They then thrive while you sit back and admire!

-Wildflower plants need poor soil.
-Rich compost and other artificial nutrients will often kill them.
+Many wildflower plants need poor soil.
+Rich compost and other artificial nutrients often harms them.

-To stop the spread of any plant, including ones like the Field Scabious (Knautia arvensis) (right), simply chop off their heads after flowering and before the seeds start to drop.
+To stop the spread of any plant, including ones like the Field Scabious (Knautia arvensis) (below), simply chop off their heads after flowering and before the seeds start to drop.